juliamae/cartodb-rb-client/README.markdown

 ####1.
 Create table.

 Creates a new table in cartoDB.
-The table's name will be normalized, for example, 'table #1' will become 'table\_1'.

 Arguments: